 If you’ve read any of our other documentation, you know that the speech pipeline is the main way you interact with Spokestack’s speech recognition and wakeword.
-This guide is here to explain in a little more detail how the Android version of Spokestack uses this architecture to recognize wakewords and user speech.
+This guide is here to explain in a little more detail how the iOS version of Spokestack uses this collection of components to recognize wakewords and user speech.

 As the name implies,

 SpeechPipeline is a collection of distinct modular components that work together to process user speech.
+All components are established at initialization time and can be broken down into two main areas of functionality: processing audio and communicating with your app.
 It uses the Builder pattern (via the

-SpeechPipeline.Builder class) to handle its potentially complex configuration.
-In short, the pipeline receives audio via an input class and sends it through a variable number of stages, each of which performs some form of processing and optionally dispatches events back through the pipeline.
+SpeechPipelineBuilder class) to handle its potentially complex configuration.
+In short, the pipeline receives audio via on-device sources and sends it through a variable number of stages, each of which performs some form of processing and optionally dispatches events back through the pipeline.
 The stages interact with the pipeline via a shared

 SpeechContext; each stage may alter this context; for example, a voice activity detector may set